angular-community/angular-community/README.md

 1. **Use English only.** Use of other languages is allowed in designated channels (based on @Moderator availability).

-1. **Do not spam users or channels.** Be patient.
-Unsolicited direct messages (DMs) are not allowed.
-Keep messages relevant to the channel they're in.
-Do not send the same message to different channels.
+1. **Do not spam communication channels.** Keep messages relevant to the channel they are in.
+Do not send the same message or question across channels or platforms (ie. StackOverflow).
+Be patient.
+Someone will be with you when they have a moment to help.

+1. **Do not send unsolicited Discord notifications.** The use of `@everyone` and `@here` is strictly forbidden.
+Unsolicited direct messages (DMs), mentions, or friend requests are not allowed unless permission is granted in public channels.
+Replies to previous messages are allowed.

 1. **Be civil and professional.** Personal attacks, harassment, and hate speech will not be tolerated.